Transition in Government Administration and Agency Leadership

 Agencies are going through a process to align their funding opportunities with the current administration's priorities.
 We expect these funding templates to be updated, and then new opportunities will be posted.
 This timeline may vary among different agencies and different funding opportunities.
 Please pay close attention to opportunities and their changing deadlines, especially for federal funding that is required to be expended this federal fiscal year (prior to 9/30/25).

-Proposal review panels may be delayed which could result in delayed funding decisions, and site visits for ongoing projects could be delayed or cancelled.
+Proposal review panels are frequently delayed which would result in delayed funding decisions, and site visits for ongoing projects could be delayed or canceled.
 Please keep in close communication with your sponsor program director.

 OSRAA continues to process all awards and amendments that are received.
 You can check to see if your award has been issued to OSRAA by checking this web page.

 Yes, some federal agencies are pausing disbursement of federal funds.
 Some federal agencies may rescind funding opportunities or consider changing the scope of current awards that were aligned with the past administration’s priorities.
-As new agency requirements for active funding opportunities are announced, we will attempt to track them below:
+As new agency requirements for active funding opportunities are announced, we will attempt to track them in the table found in the field below.

 Date Agency Update